mhampson31/synalpheus/README.md

 * Displaying the applications to the user
 * Redis sessions
 * Docker integration
-* Reading application info stored in your PostGres database (but not writing to it yet)
+* Storing info about applications you're not managing with Authentik in your PostGres database

 Future work:
-* Finishing CRUD for local (non-Authentik) applications
 * User-added bookmark links
 * Substantial prettification